samersultan/Fix-One-Drive/README.md

 ----

 Run batch file as administrator.
-This will restore one drive in Windows 10 in case the service was blocked.
+This will restore one drive in Windows 10 in case the service was blocked or modified.

 <img src="https://i.imgur.com/31pNAlU.png">